Russian Naval Aviation: World War I

-At the beginning of March 1915, the Naval Aviation already had 77 aircraft, including 47 in the Baltic, and 30 seaplanes in the Black Sea.
+At the beginning of March 1915, the Naval Aviation already had 77 aircraft, including 47 on the Baltic, and 30 seaplanes on the Black Sea.
 They were served by 78 officers and 859 lower ranks.
 As of 1 January 1917, the Russian Naval Aviation was an impressive force and included 264 airplanes of various types.
-Of these, 152 aircraft and 4 small controlled balloons were in the Black Sea Fleet, 88 aircraft in the Baltic.
-Another 29 aircraft were available in the Petrograd and Baku officer aviation schools.
+Of these, 152 aircraft and 4 small controlled balloons were in the Black Sea Fleet, 88 aircraft in the Baltic Fleet.
+Another 29 aircraft were available in the Petrograd and Baku naval aviation officer schools.